izj0006/RCube/README.md

-# Spring2018SoftwareProcess
+# Fall2018SoftwareProcess
-Spring 2018 Software Process assignments ... rubic's cube
+Fall 2018 Software Process assignments ... rubic's cube

 This project is the starter code for the assignments in the 2018 Spring Semester offering of COMP5700/6700/6706  Software Process.